shaileshpandit141/git-test/README.md

 # Git-test
-This is directory create for practice git commands.
+This directory is created for practicing Git commands.